JakeWharton/confundus/README.md

 ### Compatibility

-Since Kotlin compiler plugins are an unstable API, certain versions of Cite only work with certain versions of Kotlin.
+Since Kotlin compiler plugins are an unstable API, certain versions of Confundus only work with certain versions of Kotlin.

 | Kotlin        | Confundus |